fszymanski/geany-quickopen/README.md

 ## Todo

-- [ ] Look for files in more sources
+- [ ] Search for files in more locations
-- [ ] Add source configuration
+- [ ] Add the configuration of the searched locations
 - [ ] Add a file filter

 ## Credits